Tectonics, Earthquakes, Volcanoes

 - endogenetic energy originates within the earth – for example, the energy from the earth’s interior appears to fuel the movement of crustal plates, volcanoes, earthquakes, etc. Endogenetic energy tends to result in constructive Earth-building processes.

 - exogenetic energy originates outside the earth.
 The most important source of exogenetic energy is the sun.
 The sun’s energy is responsible for daily/annual cycles of heating and cooling.
-Exogenetic energy is responsible for weather, a destructive earth changing process.
-Exogentic energy tends to result in destructive Earth-building processes
+Exogenetic energy is responsible for weather and weathering, a destructive earth changing process.
+Exogenetic energy tends to result in destructive Earth-building processes

 B. Orders of Relief